LLNL/quandary/docs/mkdocs/user-guide.md

 % Decay processes typically behave like $\exp(-t/{T_1})$.

 All the above constants and system parameters can be specified in the first part of the configuration file that Quandary's executable takes as an input, compare `config_template.cfg`.
 Note that the main choice here is which equation should be solved for and which representation of the quantum state will be used (either Schroedinger with a state vector $\psi \in \C^N$, or Lindblad's equation for a density matrix $\rho \in \C^{N\times N}$).
 In the configuration file, this choice is determined through the option `collapse_type`, where `none` will result in Schroedinger's equation and any other choice will result in Lindblad's equation being solved for.
-Further note, that choosing `collapse_type` $\neq$ `none`, together with a collapse time $T_{l}^k = 0.0$ will omit the evaluation of the corresponding term in the Lindblad operator \eqref{eq:collapseop} (but will still solve Lindblad's equation for the density matrix).
+Further note, that choosing `collapse_type` $\neq$ `none`, together with a collapse time $T_{l}^k = 0.0$ will omit the evaluation of the corresponding term in the Lindblad operator $\eqref{eq:collapseop}$ (but will still solve Lindblad's equation for the density matrix).

 *Note:* In the remainder of this document, the quantum state will mostly be denoted by $\rho$, independent of which equation is solved for.
 Depending on the context, $\rho$ can then either denotes the density matrix $\rho\in \C^{N\times N}$, or the state vector $\psi\in \C^N$.
 A clear distinction between the two will only be made explicit if necessary.